idmkr/form-validation/README.md

 Extend this class and start using respect/validation validators as intuitive class methods.

 #Full example
 Handling a classic contact form is straightforward.
 Start by creating a new class and extends ValidatableForm.
-You can then invoke Validation ( v ) and start using it.
+You can then use  `Respect\Validation\Validator` ( v:: ) and define your form fields by transforming them into CamelCase.
+Form data which have not been defined by this method will simply be not be processed.

 ```php
 use Respect\Validation\Validator as v;